 23. Word embeddings capture multiple dimensions of data and are represented as vectors

-24. Word embedding vectors help establish distance between two tokens
+24. In NLP, Word embedding vectors help establish distance between two tokens

 One can use Cosine similarity to establish distance between two vectors represented through Word Embeddings